A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Numerical Results

-We evaluate our claims by considering the following example: maximizing the users' throughput under energy consumption constraints.
-We consider that the relays are moving within different rectangular regions.
-An example of partitioning the horizontal and vertical planes into $5$ parts ($25$ different locations) is illustrated in figure \ref{fig.RS_NR_scenario} with $N=3$ \gls{UE}s and $K=6$ relays.
+We evaluate our claims by considering the case where the reward that we aim to maximize is the throughput of the \gls{MU} to \gls{BS} communications under energy consumption constraints.
+We consider that the relays are moving within different rectangular regions (i.e. we used to refer to these regions as states in the \gls{POMDP} formulation).
+An example of partitioning the horizontal plane as well as the vertical plane into $5$ parts is illustrated in figure \ref{fig.RS_NR_scenario} with $N=3$ \gls{MU}s and $K=6$ relays.
+This example of partitioning generates $25$ different locations for mobile relays.
 It is obvious that the preciseness and the performance of the results are improved by considering smaller partitioning granularity.
+However, this may lead to increase the complexity of the solution.